profgavinbrown/profgavinbrown.github.io/_pages/nojargon.md

 I have contributed to the understanding of "feature selection" algorithms, with nice results on information theoretic methods, hypothesis testing, and the stability of algorithms.
 I have also contributed to "ensemble" learning, in particular the study of diversity, and cost-sensitivity.
+But what does all that mean, without the technical jargon?

 Feature Selection.
 What's that?
 -----